Campaigning

 Why not get involved with AOPF?

-The Andover & District Older People's Forum’s purpose is to actively engage in issues affecting the well-being, interests and concerns of the over 55 age group in the Andover & District area; helping with as much information and as many connections as we can provide.
+The Andover & District Over 55s People's Forum’s purpose is to actively engage in issues affecting the well-being, interests and concerns of the over 55 age group in the Andover & District area; helping with as much information and as many connections as we can provide.

 If you feel moved by the drive AOPF promotes, we would very much appreciate your support.